Obsolete golf clubs: Nineteenth century irons

-The traditional set of irons was invented by Archibald Barrie, and were used from 1903 until about the 1940s.
+The traditional set of irons was invented by Archibald Barrie, and was used from 1903 until about the 1940s.
 The introduction of the standardized numbered iron set produced by the Spalding Sporting Goods Company in the early 1930s caused the traditional set of irons to give way gradually to the numbered set.

 The traditional irons varied greatly in loft (± 5°).
 The shape of the head determined some of the playing characteristics of the club; most traditional heads were roughly egg-shaped.

 Sabbath sticks

 Sunday sticks or sabbath sticks were the golf enthusiast's answer to the Church of Scotland's discouragement of golfing on Sundays.
 Clubs were disguised as walking sticks, the club head comfortably fitting into the palm of the golfer's hand, until when the golfer was unobserved, the stick was reversed and a few strokes were played.